HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

         ![](../../../../assets/HCL_Content_Reporting_Update_Items_ReplaceOwnersAuthors.png)

-    - In the **User attribute** field, select any user attribute to enable **Users** field.
-In the **Users** field, enter a value according to the selected attribute of the user to be involved in the selected action.
-This field is a type-ahead input field that displays a list of suggested users according to the input and selected user attribute.
+    - In the User attribute field, select any user attribute to enable the Users field.
+In the Users field, enter a corresponding value for the selected attribute.
+For example, if you selected the Job Title attribute, enter a job title in the Users field and all users with that job title appears in the dropdown.
+Note that this field is a type-ahead input field that displays a list of suggested users according to the input and selected user attribute.
 Only suggested users are valid.
     - You can also select any **Group attribute** to enable **Groups** field.
-In the **Groups** field, enter a value according to the selected attribute of the group to be involved in the selected action.
+In the **Groups** field, enter a corresponding value for the selected attribute of the group to be involved in the selected action.
 This field is a type-ahead input field that displays a list of suggested groups according to the input and selected group attribute.
 Only suggested groups are valid.

 3. After filling out the fields, click the **Update** button.
     A confirmation dialog box appears.